-In the upcoming Budget 2017, we are asking Canada to increase the International Assistance Envelope (IAE) by 10% annually through 2019-2020.
+We are asking Canada to increase the International Assistance Envelope (IAE) by 10% annually through 2019-2020.
 We’re also asking for a commitment to a publicly available timetable to double the IAE by 2023 with the intention of reaching the UN target of 0.7% of GNI before 2030.

 WHAT YOU CAN DO